 The Industrial Pharmacy option is geared towards understanding the scientific principles involved in techniques employed in the pharmaceutical industry.
-To accomplish this goal, the program offers courses in Advanced Physical Pharmacy, Biopharmacy and Pharmacokinetics, Pharmaceutical Quality Control, Instrumental Pharmaceutical Analysis, and Pharmaceutical Technology.
-Graduates are qualified to work in numerous areas of the pharmaceutical industry, or pursue a Ph.D. degree.
+To accomplish this goal, the program offers courses in Advanced Physical Pharmacy, Biopharmacy and Pharmacokinetics, Pharmaceutical Unit Operations, Pharmaceutical Quality Control, Instrumental Pharmaceutical Analysis, and Pharmaceutical Technology.
+An additional four (4) trimester credits are dedicated to electives.
+The student's research project integrates the scientific principles taught in the theoretical courses, thus leading to an original scientific contribution to the area of pharmaceutics, published as a thesis work.
+Many of the student research projects are subsequently submitted to leading scientific journals.
+The graduate is qualified to assume responsibilities in numerous areas that encompass the pharmaceutical industry, or pursue a Ph.D. degree.

-The Pharmaceutical Sciences (Medicinal Chemistry) option offers courses in Medicinal Chemistry, Instrumental Pharmaceutical Analysis, Pharmacognosy and Natural Products, Drug Metabolism, and Biological Chemistry.
-Students become familiar with methods of identification and purification that employ advanced instrumental techniques such as: gas chromatography, HPLC, NMR, gas chromatography- mass spectrometry, and other hyphenated methods of analysis.
-The knowledge and experience obtained enables graduates to perform successfully in the pharmaceutical industry, research laboratories, and other related areas, or pursue a Ph.D. degree.
+The Pharmaceutical Sciences option offers courses in Medicinal Chemistry, Instrumental Pharmaceutical Analysis, Pharmacognosy and Natural Products, Drug Metabolism, and Biological Chemistry.
+An additional ten (10) trimester credits are dedicated to electives.
+Furthermore, the student through her/his research project may have access to methods of identification and purification using advanced instrumental techniques such as: gas chromatography, HPLC, NMR, gas chromatography- mass spectrometry, and other hyphenated methods of analysis.
+The student's research project integrates the scientific principles taught in the theoretical courses, leading to an original scientific contribution to the area of pharmaceutical sciences, published as a thesis work.
+Many of the student research projects are subsequently submitted to leading scientific journals.
+The knowledge and experience obtained will enable the graduate to perform successfully in the pharmaceutical industry, research laboratories, and other related areas.
+Alternatively, the graduate will be prepared to pursue a Ph.D. degree.